DrESlayton/NEH_Humanities_Data_Scientist/README.md

 ![Bar Chart showing count of mentions in 2010 to 2020s NEH data of Open, Access, Public, Stakeholder, Community / Communities](Visualizations/Word_Frequency_bar_chart.jpg)
 Graph 3: The Frequency of set terms referenced NEH project descriptions.
-These terms include ‘community’, ‘public’, ‘access’, ‘open’, ‘engagement’, and ‘stakeholder’. ![image]
+These terms include ‘community’, ‘public’, ‘access’, ‘open’, ‘engagement’, and ‘stakeholder’.

 ### The Ethics of Access and Privacy surounding with Open Data